pwnsky/lgx/README.md

-## Complie lgx server
+## Compile lgx server

-You should make sure you have install complie env as follows:
+You should make sure you have install compile environment as follows:
 ### Debian, Ubuntu ....

 ```